 Xenia has a community of friends, angels and devoted people who have volunteered since the beginning and remain deeply committed to the full vision of Xenia.

 Some live at Xenia, some live on Bowen Island and others live around the world.
-In particular: Chrystalle Grace, Saria-Suzann Bailey, Diane Leclair, Kasara Toth, Dale Hamilton, Mike Mommersteeg, Tarla Curran, Matthew Smith, Sheena Ashdown, Ellen Hayakawa, Ariel Cantin, Brian Silver, Doug Stelling, David Skinner, Bernard Leclair, Elinor Meney, Gus Griffin, Marina Richards, Lucas Gaudette, Tina Overbury and hundreds of Wwoofers- (willing workers on organic farms).
+In particular: Chrystalle Grace, Saria-Suzann Bailey, Diane Leclair, Kasara Toth, Dale Hamilton, Mike Mommersteeg, Tarla Curran, Matthew Smith, Sheena Ashdown, Ellen Hayakawa, Ariel Cantin, Brian Silver, Doug Stelling, David Skinner, Bernard Leclair, Elinor Meney, Marina Richards, Lucas Gaudette, Tina Overbury and hundreds of Wwoofers- (willing workers on organic farms).
 Without these people's contribution of love and support Xenia may not be here today.

 Being Sanctuary: Guidelines for Hosts and Residents of Xenia

 Sanctuary is the work of the moment.
 Unencumbered by agenda, judgment or fear.
 Instead met with understanding and awareness.
 All is accepted within the arms of Sanctuary – nothing to hide, protect or project.
 There is no one attempting to fix, change or save you, because Sanctuary is empty of motive, prejudice or agenda.
 Validation is offered by witnessing you as you are now.
 This doesn’t mean Sanctuary is always a gentle, tranquil environment.
 It can also be loud with music, laughter or emotions releasing.
 But in general, there is a pulse, a vibration of peace that sits at the backdrop and this itself is the Sanctuary we speak of.